ParrotSec/documentation/cya-templates/Tech-GL-4C.md

 We welcome your enhancement requests, doc improvements, and issue reports.
 However, we are not accepting major feature requests on nest(gitlab) at this time.

-Before you submit an issue, search the issues archive; maybe the issue has already been submitted or considered.
+Before you submit an issue, search issues (closed and open); the issue may have been submitted or considered already.
 If the issue appears to be a bug, and hasn't been reported, open a new issue.

-Please do not report duplicate issues; help us maximize the effort we can spend fixing issues and adding enhancements.
+Please do not report duplicate issues.

 Providing the following information will increase the chances of your issue being dealt with quickly:

-- Issue Title - provide a concise issue title prefixed with a snake-case name of the associated service or component (if any): <component>: <issue title>.
-Adding the md- prefix should be avoided.
+- Issue Title - provide a concise issue title for example:

-     e.g.
      menu-bar: does not support dark mode themes #11238
      tooltip: memory leak on destroy #11133

-- Complete the full Issue Template.
+- Complete the Issue Template.

 - Suggest a Fix - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit).